 Nonsurgical Spinal Decompression Therapy

 Nonsurgical decompression involves the application of a kind of traction.
-A decompression table is connected to a computer which has been programmed using a series of meticulous calculations.
+A decompression table is connected to a computer that has been programmed using a series of meticulous calculations.
 The programmed computer controls the movement of the decompression table.

 Hence, both of these gadgets make up the traction system.
 The traction system works by pulling the segments of your spine apart.
 You do not have to fear because the process is not a painful one.
 In fact, you will be very relaxed during the entire process.